BorgwardtLab/SAT/README.md

 ## Model visualization

 We showcase here how to visualize the attention weights of the [CLS] node learned by SAT and vanilla Transformer with the random walk positional encoding.
 We have provided the pre-trained models on the Mutagenecity dataset.
-To visualize the pre-trained models, you need to install the [`networkx`](https://networkx.org/) package, then run:
+To visualize the pre-trained models, you need to install the [`networkx`](https://networkx.org/) and `matplotlib` packages, then run:

 ```bash
 python model_visu.py --graph-idx 2003